Declutter and Downsize During a Move

 If you find yourself on the fence about item, after item, after item, create a fourth category: the maybes.
 As you fill each “maybe” box, simply label it with the location and a date six months or a year from now—whatever you feel comfortable with.
 Move it into storage, in your new home or in a rented space.
 If the date arrivesand you haven’t once opened the box in search of an item, donate it and move on.

 A Picture?
 Perfect!

 The thing about keepsakes is you just can’t keep them all.
 If you find yourself with an abundance of sentimental items that you don’t actually use or actively appreciate, snap a photo.
-You’ll still get to admire it, should the urge strike, and in the meantime, it’ll be taking up space on a dedicated jump-drive rather than in your new home.
+You’ll still get to admire it, should the urge strike, and in the meantime, it’ll be taking up space on a dedicated jump-drive or cloud storage rather than in your new home.

 Look at it this way: Moving means you have to pay to keep your things.
 If you’re paying movers, the cost is in actual dollars.
 If you’re moving yourself, you’re paying in time and potential headache (or backache).
 As you pack, think, “Is this item really worth its cost?”

 Think of packing as an opportunity to shape your experience of your new home.
 Consider both your new layout and desired lifestyle, and get rid of things that don’t fit either.
 Think: That oversized sectional, any evidence of a hobby that never took, or those fancy dishes that haven’t touched a dining table in a decade or more.

 If you’re having trouble getting started, target these easy-to-purge items to get the ball rolling: